Drying of the American West

 - How does water use in the states compare to the natural flow of the Colorado River (see graph in Part B) over the same time period?

 Stop and Think9.
-Calculate the percent increase in AZ water consumption between the years 1906 and 2008.
+Calculate the increase in Arizona's water consumption between the years 1914 and 2016.

 10. Based on the data in this section, describe what do you think will happen if the consumption of Colorado River Water continues to grow at its present rate.
 Have we reached the carrying capacity of the watershed?
 Explain your reasoning.